What is Eduroam?

-Every Eduroam institution has a wireless network ID (called an SSID) called eduroam (all lower case).
-When you see the eduroam SSID, join it and follow the normal process for your device to join the network.
-When prompted to enter a username and password, use your full Haverford e-mail address as the username and your Haverford password.
+Every Eduroam institution has a wireless network (called an SSID) called eduroam (all lower case).
+When you see the eduroam SSID, simply connect to it.
+If prompted to enter a username and password, use your full Haverford e-mail address as the username and your Haverford password.

 When I have a visitor from an Eduroam school, how can they use our network?

 Likewise, here at Haverford we have an SSID called eduroam.
-Visitors from participating schools (including Bryn Mawr College and Swarthmore College) can use their e-mail address and password to connect.
+Visitors from participating schools (including Bryn Mawr College, Swarthmore College and University of Pennsylvania) can use their e-mail address and password to connect.
 Those who are adept at configuring their own devices can connect to the eduroam network directly.
 For users with devices that are more difficult to configure for encrypted networks, like older Windows laptops, they can first join the HaverfordConnect SSID, open a web browser and follow the Eduroam instructions.

 Are other schools’ eduroam networks secure?

 Yes.
 The Eduroam consortium has very high security standards.
 All data that moves across an eduroam network is encrypted end-to-end using technology called 802.1x.
-Just like Haverford-Secure, someone with special snooping tools would see nothing more than a jumble.
+Someone with special snooping tools would see nothing more than a jumble.